Bubblipathic/Traffic-Sync/README.md

 ---

 ## 🔗 References
-This project’s GUI and Pygame structure are **adapted from**  by [Basic-Traffic-Intersection-Simulation](https://github.com/mihir-m-gandhi/Basic-Traffic-Intersection-Simulation) by Mihir Gandhi.
+This project’s GUI and Pygame structure are **adapted from** [Basic-Traffic-Intersection-Simulation](https://github.com/mihir-m-gandhi/Basic-Traffic-Intersection-Simulation) by Mihir Gandhi.
 TrafficSync extends the original idea by introducing **finite state automata**, **vehicle priority handling**, and **traffic flow optimization**.

 ---